canonical/cloud-init/doc/rtd/development/find_issues.rst

 You can express your interest in an issue by posting a comment on it.
 You should only work on one open issue at a time to avoid overloading yourself.

-If you have not submitted a PR (or a draft/"work-in-progress" PR) within a few days of leaving your comment, other contributors should consider the issue to be available for them to work on.
+If you have not submitted a PR or commented with an updated status within a week of leaving your initial comment, other contributors should consider the issue to be available for them to work on.

 When you submit your proposed fix for an issue, including the issue number in the PR commit message will link the issue to your proposed fix.
 This is the ``Fixes GH-0000`` line in the template PR commit message.

-We will only assign an issue if there is a PR in progress.

 Creating an issue
 =================